deeplearning4j/deeplearning4j/gettingstarted.md

 * Lapack offers the alternative of [VS Studio Solution](http://icl.cs.utk.edu/lapack-for-windows/lapack/#lapacke).
 You'll also want to look at the documentation for [Basic Linear Algebra Subprograms (BLAS)](http://www.netlib.org/blas/).

+* Alternatively, you can bypass MinGW and jcopy the Blas dll files to the right path.

 ###<a name="source">Working With Source</a>

 For a deeper dive, check out our [Github repo](https://github.com/SkymindIO/deeplearning4j/).
 If you want to develop for Deeplearning4j, install Github for [Mac](https://mac.github.com/) or [Windows](https://windows.github.com/).
 Then git clone the repository, and run this command for Maven: